 - (b) University regulations and/or applicable collective bargaining agreement provisions shall govern any formal disciplinary proceedings initiated in response to a finding by the investigating authority of Research Misconduct. - (c) Confidentiality shall be maintained throughout an inquiry or investigation of alleged Research Misconduct to the greatest extent possible and consistent with the laws of the State of Florida and federal law.
 Inappropriate dissemination of information relating to a Research Misconduct allegation can form the basis for a finding of misconduct and subsequent disciplinary action against faculty, staff, or students. - (d) The University will take reasonable and practicable steps to provide that persons who review an allegation of Research Misconduct, including such persons participating in the inquiry and investigation, do not have personal, professional, or financial conflicts of interest with regard to the accused, the complainant or others involved in the inquiry or investigation process.
-It is the duty of those participating in the inquiry and any investigation to be free of such conflicts of interest and to bring any question of any such conflict to the attention of the Director of Research Compliance in the Office of Research or designee, or in the Director or designee's case, the Vice President for Research, prior to participating and at any time thereafter when a conflict arises.
+It is the duty of those participating in the inquiry and any investigation to be free of such conflicts of interest and to bring any question of any such conflict to the attention of the Director or designee in the Office of Research or designee, or in the Director or designee's case, the Vice President for Research, prior to participating and at any time thereafter when a conflict arises.

-- (e) Notwithstanding other provisions of this regulation, if federally-sponsored research is involved, the time limits set forth in the applicable federal regulations will govern the process and be substituted for the time limits set forth in this regulation if the federally-established time limits differ from those in this regulation. - (5) Receipt and Processing of an Allegation of Research Misconduct - (a) Filing the Allegation of Research Misconduct.
-Allegations of Research Misconduct may be brought by anyone who has reason to believe that such misconduct has occurred.
-Any such allegation must be brought to the Director of Research Compliance in the Office of Research, at-whose contact information is located at eompliance@research.ufl.edu, 352 294 1632 office, 352 273-1988 fax or website at http://research.ufl.edu/faculty-and-staff/research-compliance/research-ufl.edu/research/compliance.html.
-Such allegation normally should be made in writing and signed; however, an allegation may be made anonymously.
+- (e) Notwithstanding other provisions of this regulation, if federally sponsored research is involved, the time limits set forth in the applicable federal regulations will govern the process and be substituted for the time limits set forth in this regulation if the federally\established time limits differ from those in this regulation. - (5) Receipt and Processing of an Allegation of Research Misconduct. - (a) Filing the Allegation of Research Misconduct.
+Allegations of Research occurred.
+Any such allegation must be brought to the Director in the Office of Research, whosecontact information is located at http://research.ufl.edu/faculty and staff/research compliance/research-misconduct.html.
+Such allegation normally should be made in writing andsigned; however, an allegation may be made anonymously.
 The specific grounds for the allegation of Research Misconduct should be stated.
-Any relevant - (b) Time limitations.
-This policy applies only to #Research mMisconduct occurring within six6 years of the date an allegation of #Research mMisconduct is received (limitation period), subject to the following exceptions:
+Any relevant documentation supporting the allegation should be included with the complaint. - (b) Time limitations Limitations.
+This policy applies only to Research